Have You Received A Disciplinary Action Notice?

 When a judge receives notification of a commission or judicial investigation, an attorney is notified of a Washington State Bar Association grievance, or a Bar applicant is informed of a character and fitness inquiry, the stakes are high.

-For a judge, lawyer, or bar applicant an allegation of wrongdoing can be devastating.
-In addition to any consequences that might flow directly from a criminal conviction, such professionals face the loss of their ability to make a living, to practice their chosen profession, and often to fulfill their life’s passion.
-When the Commission on Judicial Conduct (CJC) or Washington State Bar Association (WSBA) come calling, Casey Stamm is prepared to aggressively respond.
+For a judge, lawyer or bar applicant, an allegation of wrongdoing can be devastating.
+In addition to any consequences that might flow directly from a criminal conviction, such professionals face the loss of their ability to make a living, to practice their chosen profession and to fulfill their life’s passion.
+When the Commission on Judicial Conduct (CJC) or Washington State Bar Association (WSBA) come calling, the Law Offices of Cassandra Stamm, PLLC, is prepared to respond aggressively.